Free import to passengers arriving with goods purchased within the EU which are for personal use only:

 b. alcoholic beverages:

--20 litres of alcoholic beverages less than 22%;
+-20 liters of alcoholic beverages less than 22%;

--90 litres of wine (though no more than 60 litres of sparkling wine);
+-90 liters of wine (though no more than 60 liters of sparkling wine);

 Free import to passengers arriving from non-EU Member States (incl.
 Canary Islands, Channel Islands and other similar territories):